PLIAN78/Genhack/README.md

 The system focuses on extracting **real-time behavioral features** during remote interactions such as identity verification, digital onboarding, or financial support sessions.

+A live [demo](https://genhack-h6lg.vercel.app/) of the prototype is available online.
 ---

 # Problem